 This is an example of the Dunning-Kruger effect.
 In areas where we have some competence, we estimate our skills as higher than they really are because we don’t know what we don’t know.
 The more competent we are, the more we realize we don’t know.
 Charles Darwin summed this up well when he said, “ignorance more frequently begets confidence than does knowledge.”

 In my opinion, nowhere is this more pronounced than in the field of investments.
 This is a field where people say ridiculous things like, “I’ll sell when I get my money back,” or “no way; that’s a $20 stock,” or “XYZ stock has been good to me.”
 Can I just politely say that when you say things like this, you have no idea what you’re talking about?

-With that endearing sentence, let me share some things from a recent Barron’s article (“5 Mental Tricks to Make You a Better Investor,” February 1, 2019) that was intended to help investors overcome some of their bad emotional and intellectual wiring.
+With that endearing sentence, let me share some things from a recent Barron’s article (“5 Mental Tricks to Make You a Better Investor,” February 1, 2019) that was intended to help investors overcome some of their bad emotional and intellectual wiring, and counteract things like the Dunning-Kruger effect.
 Here are the five tips.

 - You hold losing investments for too long.
 Our tendency is to say, like a long-time client of mine says, “I’ll sell when I get my money back,” as if it’s our birthright as investors to always break even.
 It’s difficult to admit a mistake, and realized losses represent proof of a mistake, but consider the sale proceeds an opportunity to redeploy the funds to a better place.

 - On the other hand, we sell our winners too soon.
 If a realized loss is a sign of failure, then a realized gain is proof that we really are smart investors.
 Studies of actual brokerage accounts show that winning stocks that are sold do better than the losing stocks that are held.